A home with hardwood flooring looks polished, sleek and elegant. It’s not surprising that so many homeowners have it

 And hardwood flooring can even improve the air quality in your home.
-Wood floors don’t give off nitrogen oxide or methane, pollutants known to cause respiratory problems.
+Wood floors don’t give off nitrogen oxide or methane, pollutants are known to cause respiratory problems.

 As a natural material, you don’t have to worry about synthetic components.

 Increase the efficiency value of your home

 Perhaps you’d like to have a more energy efficient home.
 And you might think that carpet is better at insulating a room.

 After all, better insulation means you need to use less heat to stay warm.
 Carpet does insulate better than hardwood flooring.

 But you can always put down a rug to help with the energy efficiency of a hardwood floor.
 It’s a way to get the best of both worlds.

-You can even insulate wooden floors and skirting boards to improve your draft proofing.
+You can even insulate wooden floors and skirt boards to improve your draft proofing.
 You only need to insulate on the first floor since heat rises.